rfdonnelly/docker-questa/2019.1/base/README.md

-# Questa Base Image
+# Docker Image for Questa

-Provides a base image for Questa 2019.1.
+Provides a base image for Questa 2019.1 with support for running UVM batch simulations.

 It does not include X11 support but can be added via an additional layer.